WillTh3Beast/DangerZone/README.md

 The two files each have a flag in them.

 # Setup Instructions
-I assume you will be running this box on the linux VM your normally use for hacking.
+I assume you will be running this box on the linux VM you normally use for hacking.

 In my case I run a Kali Linux VM using VMware.

 If you don't have a Linux VM I reccommend you set one up on either VMware or VirtualBox.